bcgov/von/docs/_getting_started/17-ontario-architecture.md

 The customizations that include the province specific UI look-n-feel and business rules for displaying data are applied dynamically at deployment through setting the TOB_THEME environmental variable in OpenShift.
 Sharing the same repo approach provides both teams with immediate access to all updates and enhancements in TheOrgBook's code as provided by each of them.

-ONBIS-X that is a copy of Indy Ref Agent customized for ONBIS issuer is stored in Ontario's ongov repo (TBC: include a link)

-## Ontario's TheOrgBook Architecture
+### Ontario's TheOrgBook Architecture

-There are two main components developed within the Ontario's VON Project:
+There are two core components developed within the Ontario's VON Project:

 **TheOrgBook** which implements a microservices architecture approach and consists of multiple sub-components, each having a specific function and running as a separate Docker container.